Curriculum

 Intent

-• To reinforce the Christian distinctiveness of the school with clear consideration of how our ABC values are woven into the taught curriculum, so that our children are given a good understanding of Achieving (through wisdom and perseverance), Belonging (through respect and friendship) and Caring (through caring and compassion) along with structured opportunity to put these into action.
+- To reinforce the Christian distinctiveness of the school with clear consideration of how our ABC values are woven into the taught curriculum, so that our children are given a good understanding of Achieving (through wisdom and perseverance), Belonging (through respect and friendship) and Caring (through caring and compassion) along with structured opportunity to put these into action.
+To build opportunity for children to experience spiritual moments across the curriculum.

 Organisation